michael-steinert/GoEssentials/README.md

 - **Mocking and Interfaces**: Go's Interface System makes it easier to create Mocks for Testing
 - **Coverage Tools**: Go has built-in Tools to analyze Test Coverage, helping to identify untested Parts of a Codebase

+## Asynchronous

+- **GoRoutines**: In Go, GoRoutines are lightweight Threads managed by the Go Runtime rather than the Operating System.
+They are fundamental for concurrent Execution
+- **Parallel Execution with GoRoutines**: GoRoutines enable the parallel Execution of Tasks.
+This allows for efficient Handling of Operations like I/O-bound or CPU-bound Processes
+- **Non-blocking Execution**: By default, Go does not wait for a GoRoutine to complete if the Main Program finishes Execution.
+It's important to manage GoRoutine Lifecycles to ensure they complete as intended
+- **Synchronization with WaitGroups**: WaitGroups provide a Mechanism to synchronize multiple GoRoutines.
+They can be used to block the Main Program until all GoRoutines have finished Executing, ensuring proper Completion of concurrent Tasks
+- **Channels for Communication**: Channels in Go provide a Way for GoRoutines to communicate with each other, enabling the Passing of Data or Signaling between concurrent Threads
+- **Select Statement for Concurrency Control**: The Select Statement in Go allows a GoRoutine to wait on multiple Communication Operations, enabling more sophisticated Concurrency Patterns and Handling of Timeouts and Cancellation
+- **Handling Goroutine Lifecycles**: It's crucial to manage the Lifecycle of GoRoutines to avoid issues like GoRoutine Leaks.
+Utilizing Context Package for Cancellation and Deadlines is a common Practice for Lifecycle Management in Go
+- **Mutex for Resource Synchronization**: _Mutex_ (Mutual Exclusion) in Go provides a Mechanism to ensure that only one GoRoutine can access a particular Resource at a Time.
+When a GoRoutine acquires a _Mutex_ to access a Resource, it locks the Resource.
+This Lock prevents other GoRoutines from Accessing the same Resource until the Lock is released.
+This ensures safe and synchronized Access to shared Resources, preventing Race Conditions and ensuring Data Integrity during concurrent Execution

 ## Commands

 | Command                                                           | Description                                                                        |